Publications

 To what extent are firms knowledgeable of available information on key competitor decisions, and how does competitor information change their own strategic choices?
 These questions are fundamental to understanding how firms compete and make strategic decisions, yet systematic evidence on them remains limited.
 I designed a field experiment across 3,218 firms in the personal care industry, where firms randomly assigned to treatment received easily accessible information on competitor prices.
 At baseline, nearly half of treatment firms were unable to specify competitor prices.
 However, once treatment firms received competitor information, they were more likely to change their prices, aligning their decisions with competitors rather than differentiating from them.
 These changes were driven by firms that were more misaligned in their price and quality decisions, and treatment firms subsequently observed higher measures of performance.
 If competitor information was both easily accessible and decision-relevant, why did firms not use this information on their own?
 Results from a follow-up experiment suggest that their lack of knowledge may have been driven by managerial inattention.
 These findings highlight the role that attention may play over information access in improving firm decisions, and suggest that the growing availability of competitor data across many markets may lead firms to align their decisions more with their competitors.

 "Decision Authority and the Returns to Algorithms” (with Edward L. Glaeser, Andrew Hillis, Scott Duke Kominers, and Michael Luca).
-Forthcoming, Strategic Management Journal.
+Strategic Management Journal 45 (4), April 2024: 619-648.

 We evaluate a pilot in an Inspections Department to explore the returns to a pair of algorithms that varied in their sophistication.
 We find that both algorithms provided substantial prediction gains, suggesting that even simple data may be helpful.
 However, these gains did not result in improved decisions.
 Inspectors used their decision authority to often override algorithmic recommendations, partly to consider other organizational objectives without improving outcomes.
 Interviews with 55 departments find that while many ran similar pilots, all provided considerable decision authority to inspectors, and those with sophisticated pilots transitioned to simpler approaches.
 These findings suggest that for algorithms to improve managerial decisions, organizations must consider the returns to algorithmic sophistication in each context, and carefully manage how decision authority is allocated and used.